Market Hours

 Session times shift by 1 hour during daylight saving transitions (March-April and October-November).

-What is the Forex Market Hours Tool?
+What is a Forex Market Hours Tool?

 Key Features

-- Live session status (open/closed)
+- Live session status

-- Session overlap detection
+- Session overlap highlighting

-- Session progress visualization
+- Session characteristics

 Frequently Asked Questions